The third-floor deck at Bistro 1828, on Kittery Point’s Pepperrell Cove. Photographed by Michael D. Wilson

 Along Bar Harbor’s Main Street, gridlock is as much a pedestrian phenomenon as a vehicular one at the height of summer.
 Souvenir-shop-less Rodick Street, only one block over, can seem almost deserted by comparison.
 But there’s a Thai restaurant and an Indian restaurant, a bar for beers and burgers, another for quinoa bowls and smoothies.
 And there’s Lompoc Cafe, which for more than three decades has been a favorite place to kick back after a day in Acadia National Park.
 The leafy patio hosts bocce matches, refreshing drinks, and creative bites (like the Honeycomb sandwich, with goat cheese, garlic spread, apple, greens, and honey on ciabatta).
 This summer, owner James Pike introduced some changes: the “& Books” part of the name is new (as are the bookshelves inside).
 Breakfast service was added too — egg sandwiches, pastries, and a full coffee-bar lineup.
 Now, the patio is an all-day affair.
 36 Rodick St. 207-901-0004.

 At his year-old restaurant, Chef Brad Andries plates up memorable flavors at forgettable prices.
 Among those big-impact flavors: roasted corn doused in chipotle crema and salted ricotta then dusted with Bloody Mary seasoning; honey fried chicken in a fresh vanilla waffle cone, with coffee butter and maple syrup; and shrimp in blueberry–chili sauce, with gorgonzola and toasted almonds.
 Most everything is priced in the mid-teens or lower, and the vibe is correspondingly laid back.
+Camping products and the gear here.
 Seating, at barrels repurposed as high tops, is all outside, shielded from Ogunquit’s main drag by a privacy fence and from the sun by a repurposed sail stretched over the gravel courtyard.
 414 Main St. 207-216-9102.

 Park Yourself Here